realInt2k/CSE364_dn/README.md

 # CSE364_dn
 Software Engineering course

-Milestone 3 due: 11:59PM, Mayday 25rd, 2021
+Milestone 4 due: 11:59PM, Juné 20th, 2021

-# Milestone 4 highlight:
+# Milestone 4 highlights:

-## How to run:
+## How to run (3 ways):

+### Manually run, with Tomcat catalina (Assuming you have jdk 11 and maven in PATH):
+- Clone this repo.
-- In local Github directory type mvn package. => will produce CSE364_dn.war at ${currentDirectory}/target folder.
+- Go to local the cloned Github directory, type "mvn package" => will produce CSE364_dn-1.0.war at ${pwd}/target folder.
-- Copy that CSE364_dn war file to the webapps folder under tomcat directory which you downloaded from internet (apache-tomcat-9.0.8.tar.gz at http://mirror.23media.de/apache/tomcat/tomcat-9/v9.0.8/bin/).
+- Copy that CSE364_dn-1.0 war file to the webapps folder under tomcat directory which you downloaded from internet (apache-tomcat-9.0.8.tar.gz at http://mirror.23media.de/apache/tomcat/tomcat-9/v9.0.8/bin/).
 - In the bin/ folder of tomcat, type "./catalina.sh run" to start the server.
-- Or you can stay under the local Github directory, type "java -jar /target/CSE364_dn.war" for the same effect.
-- Go to http://localhost/8080/CSE364_dn/index.html on your web browser and start searching for you movies.
+- Go to http://localhost/8080/CSE364_dn/ on your web browser and start searching for you movies.
 - Go to http://localhost/8080/CSE364_dn/movies to see all movies in JSON format.

+### Manually run, with terminal (Dssuming you have jdk 11 and maven in PATH):
+- Clone this repo.
+Go to the cloned local Github directory.
+- Type "mvn package" => it will produce CSE364_dn-1.0.war at ${pwd}/target folder.
+- Type "java -jar /target/CSE364_dn-1.0.war".
+- Go to http://localhost/8080/ on your web browser and start searching for you movies.
+- Go to http://localhost/8080/movies to see all movies in JSON format.

+### Run with Docker (Assuming you have docker in PATH):
+- To the folder that has 3 files: "Dockerfile", "run.sh", "CSE_dn-1.0.war".
+- Type "Docker build -t imageName ." where 'imageName' is whatever you name it.
+Wait until it finishes, it will takes a long time.
+- Type "Docker run -d -p 8080:8080 imageName".
+This will match YOUR 8080 port with this container 8080, so the app can work on YOUR local host.
+- Voila, now you can go to http://localhost/8080/CSE364_dn/index.html on your favorite browser to test the app.
+- Go to http://localhost/8080/CSE364_dn/movies to see all movies in JSON format.

+## Features

-## How to use features
+### How to use features
 - Very simple app.
 3 main functions:
 - Main page displays the top 10 movies of the day.
 - Go to "pick top 10" page and enter your age, occupation, prefered genres to get the top 10 based on your interest.
 - Go to "find similar movie" page and enter the title, the amount of similar movies you wanna see, and search.

-## Case handling:
+### Case handling:
+- Go to localhost/8080/ and it will direct you to index.html
 - In the "find similar movie" part, due to the search query can be extremely long and slow, 50 movies will be displayed at a time, and if you want to see more, you have to click the buttom at the bottom of the page to see more.
 - There's no error, unless you forcefully input negative integer or unreadable integer at the "age" or "limit" fields.
 - Click on movies title will direct you to imdb page (some link has been broken, because imdb pages themselves don't exist)